rjs3c/telemetry-processing/README.md

 ### Homepage
 This is the main entry point of the application.
 The options/routes accessible through this page are as follows:
 * **Send Test Telemetry Messages** (Unauthenticated Route)
-    * Uses SOAP to send test telemetry data to EE's M2M server (NB. an alternative to using your mobile device, if this doesn't work).
+    * Uses SOAP to send test telemetry data to EE's M2M server (NB An alternative to using your mobile device, if this method doesn't work).

 * **Fetch and Present Telemetry Data** (Unauthenticated Route)
     * Shows all currently stored telemetry data in the telemetry_data table.